ssuryanarayanan/Qi-Docs/docs/QiStreams.md

 Content is serialized QiStream entity

 **Parameters**
-`streamId` -- identifier of the stream to modify `entity` -- updated stream object
+*streamId*: Identifier of the stream to modify *entity*: Updated stream object

 **Security**
 Allowed by Administrator account